jiayuzhou/CSE404/python_install.md

 Switching between versions can sometimes be very annoying.

 Therefore we would like to use a package manager to manage our environment.
-I would recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) if you do not have one in hand.
+I would recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) if you do not have one in hand.
+Below is a step-by-step instruction for installing miniconda, using it to create and configurate an environment (on Mac).

 ## Configure environment (Mac)
-1) Download the install script to a local folder, e.g., `~/Downloads`, and install.
+1) Open a terminal.
+Download the install script to a local folder, e.g., `~/Downloads`, and install miniconda with Python3.
 ```bash
 # download
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh